Entrepreneurs, unite! (Literally!)

 Little City Studio – 118 Prospect Road, Prospect

 Comfy couches, natural light, and easy parking are just a few of the creature comforts offered by Little City Studio.
 This co-working space consists of an artistic design that gets the creative juices flowing.
-Little City Studio brings some fun to your workday – and plenty of opportunities for coffee since it’s right next door to a popular café!
+Little City Studio brings some fun to your workday – and plenty of opportunities for coffee since there are about 5 amazing cafes within 100 metres!

 Cost: Casual daily rate is $30/day, flexi desk citizenship from $280/month, permanent desk citizenship from $350/month, and private office permanent citizenship from $690/month.
 Learn more here.